BookCaseUa/bookcase/README.en.md

 - ✅ Discord and Twitter show the preview image correctly
 - ⚠️ WhatsApp may take a few hours to update its cache
 - ✅ Facebook displays the correct preview after debugging

 ---

-## ✨ Next Steps (optional)

-- Add more pages (like `/thanks.html` or `/contact.html`)
-- Expand the `sitemap.xml` if more pages are added
-- Connect Google Analytics to monitor visitors
-- Add a language switch to support English and Spanish versions

----